ProKelly/studybud/README.md

 # studybud
-studybud is an interactive study platform build with python Django and Django Rest Framework
+studybud is an interactive study platform build with python Django and Django Rest Framework check it out in the master branch